je-suis-rpg/Comp-Sci-Mini-Tutorials/README.md

 **What is this?**

 Prelim is a simple collection of heavily commented C/C++ tutorial files that I use in my computer science teaching.
-I run an online tuition business (RPG Tuition) where I teach Music, Mathematics and Computer Science, and these files serve both as an introduction to C/C++ and repositories where you can upload and maintain code.
+These files serve both as an introduction to C/C++ and repositories where you can upload and maintain code.
+I have tried to keep these as simple as possible, so issues surrounding C++11 vs C++17 (or whatever) are not discussed.

 **How is the project organised?**